 To control costs, save time, and minimize engineering risk for large-scale migrations, Progent can use Microsoft's deployment automation tools provided with the Windows Assessment and Deployment Kit (ADK).
 These tools include Windows System Image Manager (Windows SIM) to create custom baseline images, Deployment Imaging Servicing and Management Tool (DISM) for editing existing images, Application Compatibility Toolkit (ACT) for uncovering compatibility issues, User State Migration Tool (USMT) for migrating the personal data of individual users, and Volume Activation Management Toolkit (VAMT) for centralized management of Windows 8.1 activations.

 Many of the advanced features offered by Windows 8.1 are accessible only in conjunction with Windows Server 2012 R2.
-Progent is a Microsoft Gold Partner with a Server Platform competency and can provide expert consulting support for all aspects of Windows Server 2012 R2 integration.
+Progent is a Microsoft Certified Partner with a Server Platform competency and can provide expert consulting support for all aspects of Windows Server 2012 R2 integration.
 Progent can help you evaluate the business case for adopting Windows Server 2012 R2, design a migration plan, set up proof-of-concept pilot systems, provide comprehensive project management services, configure Windows Server 2012 R2 servers and Windows 8.1 computers to work together so as to maximize their business value, develop a sound strategy for security and compliance, and deliver ongoing technical assistance.
 For details about Progent's support for Windows Server 2012 R2, see Windows Server 2012 R2 consulting services.

 Additional Consulting and Support Services for Windows 8 and Windows 8.1